sergei-mironov/cake3/README.md

 The goals of Thirdcake are to help the developer to:

-  * Stop overusing Make by removing build-logic from Makefile into more sutable language
+  * Stop overusing Make by writing complex logic in make-language
   * Still have a correct Makefile which could be distributed to endusers
   * Take a bit of Haskell practice :)